Learning Deployable Locomotion Control via Differentiable Simulation: Appendix

-Table~\ref{tab:rew} specifies the used rewards.
-The control policy outputs position commands for the joints that are tracked with a PD-control law.
+The experiments in Sec.~\ref{sec:contactcomparison} and Sec.~\ref{sec:algcomparison} were conducted using a simple environment, closely related to the one studied in~\cite{xu2022} for the ant robot, for better comparability and reproducibility.
+However, we train the quadruped provided with Warp~\cite{warp2022} to walk forward with a constant velocity of \qty{1.0}{\meter/\second} to better align with the goal of achieving deployable locomotion control.
+Table~\ref{tab:rew_simple} specifies the used rewards.
+The observations received by the control policy are identical to~\cite{xu2022}, but listed in Tab.~\ref{tab:obs_simple} for completeness.
+The policy outputs position commands for the joints that are then tracked with a \ac{PD} law.
 The maximum torque applied by the actuators is \qty{20}{\newton m}.
 Environments are terminated if the center of the quadruped's base falls below \qty{0.25}{m} with respect to the ground or if the maximum episode length of \qty{10}{s} is reached.
-Contact models are evaluated using the parameters \(k_p=12\cdot 10^3,k_d=3,k_f=9\cdot 10^2\) for the spring-damper model, \(\kappa=100\) for the analytically smoothed model, and \(\kappa=100\rightarrow1000\) for the analytically smoothed model with a curriculum if not stated otherwise.
+All training parameters are listed in Tab.~\ref{tab:params_simple}.